Capucinoxx/jdis-games-2024/starter-packs/README_en.md

 ### Death

+An agent can deal damage to other agents using the cannon and the blade.
 When the agent loses all its health 💀, it disappears from the map and does not receive any data from the server for a defined period ⏳.

 ## Actions